Pallone: Pallapugno

 Pallapugno, or formerly pallone elastico, is a game originally played in Piedmont and Liguria with a bandaged fist.
-This sport and its champions were described by Cesare Pavese, Beppe Fenoglio, Giovanni Arpino.
+This sport and its champions were described by Cesare Pavese, Beppe Fenoglio and Giovanni Arpino.
 In the second half of the 20th century a championship was organized in California and played during various years.
-The professional Italian pallapugno league is the top level of competition: in 2008 ten teams competed.
+The professional Italian Pallapugno League is the top level of competition: in 2008 ten teams competed.

 Each team has four players.
 The court, or sferisterio, is 90 metres long and 18 metres wide; the rubber ball has a diameter of 10.5 centimetres and weighs 190 grams.
 Scoring is also by fifteens and tens in every game, but a second bounce can result in a "chase" rather than an outright point, similar to real tennis; the team which wins 11 games is the winner of the match.

 Pallapugno leggera

 Pallapugno leggera is played in a court the same size of a volleyball court, but without a net.
 Each team has 4 players with 2 reserve players.
 A match consists of one set or three sets.
 This game is played in all Italian 20 regions and they dispute regular championship.